Vembanad: Geography and hydrography

-The Vembanad lake is 96.5 km long, making it the longest lake in India.
-The Vembanad wetland system covers an area of over 2033.02 km² thereby making it the largest wetland system in India.
-Of this, an area of 398.12 km² is located below the MSL and a total of 763.23 km² area is located below 1 m MSL.
+Vembanad Lake is 96.5 km long, making it the longest lake in India.
+The Vembanad wetland system covers an area of over 2,033.02 km2, thereby making it the largest wetland system in India.
+Of this, an area of 398.12 km2 is located below the mean sea level (MSL), and a total area of 763.23 km2 is located below 1 m MSL.
 The lake is bordered by Alappuzha, Kottayam, and Ernakulam districts.
-It is situated at sea level, and is separated from the Laccadive Sea by a narrow barrier island.
+It is situated at sea level and is separated from the Laccadive Sea by a narrow barrier island.
 Canals link the lake to other coastal lakes in the north and south.
 The lake surrounds the islands of Pathiramanal, Perumbalam and Pallippuram.
-The Vembanad Lake is approximately 14 kilometers wide at its widest point.
+Vembanad Lake is approximately 14 km wide at its widest point.

 The lake is a part of the Vembanad-Kol wetland system which extends from Alappuzha in the south to Azheekkode in the north, making it by far India's longest lake at just over 96.5 km in length.
-The lake is fed by 10 rivers flowing into it including the six major rivers of central Kerala namely the Achenkovil, Manimala, Meenachil river, Muvattupuzha river, Pamba and Periyar.
-The total area drained by the lake is 15,770 km^{2}, which accounts for 40% of the area of Kerala.
-Its annual surface runoff of 21,900 Mm accounts for almost 30% of the total surface water resource of the state.
+The lake is fed by 10 rivers flowing into it including the six major rivers of central Kerala namely the Achenkovil, Manimala River, Meenachil River, Muvattupuzha River, Pamba River and Periyar River.
+The total area drained by the lake is 15770 km2, which accounts for 40% of the area of Kerala.
+Its annual surface runoff of 21,900 mm accounts for almost 30% of the total surface water resource of the state.